ruchitiwari03/Cognifyz-ML-Internship/Readme.md

 ![Cognifyz Logo](https://repository-images.githubusercontent.com/797892841/295c8e9b-ec8c-441a-88e0-20028310a68a)  <!-- Replace with actual logo URL if available -->

 ## About Me
 Hello!
-I am **Ruchi Tiwari**, a passionate third-year student specializing in Artificial Intelligence and Machine Learning at Chandigarh University.
+I am **Ruchi Tiwari**, a passionate third-year student specialization in Artificial Intelligence and Machine Learning at Chandigarh University.
 I am grateful for the opportunity to intern at **Cognifyz Technologies**, where I am honing my skills in data analysis and machine learning.

 ## Internship Overview
 As a Machine Learning Intern at Cognifyz Technologies, I had the opportunity to work on various exciting projects, gaining hands-on experience in data preprocessing, analysis, and model development.
 The tasks I worked on include: